maestrolab/SMA-REACT/docs/example_calibration.rst

 The material property calibration tab shows model and optimization parameters to define a calibration routine.
 For this tutorial, we will change the default model parameter bounds to better match the experimental data.
-One can also specify certain model parameters by clicking the corresponding toggle button in the ``Specify`` column and inputting the desired value, but we will not do that here.
+One can also specify certain model parameters by clicking the corresponding toggle button in the ``Specify?`` column and inputting the desired value, but we will not do that here.

 .. image:: _static/calibration_parameters.PNG